stackunderflow111/blog/content/post/2021-10-31-java-compiling-and-packing-basics/index.en.md

 However, if we move `hello-world.jar` to another location, executing `java -jar hello-world.jar` will fail.
 The reason is that the `Class-Path` attribute only adds the listed Jar archives to Java classpath, it does not magically provide them.
 Therefore, the Java virtual machine still expects the `lib/commons-lang3-3.12.0.jar` file in our local filesystem.

-This is not good when deploying an application (e.g. a website), since we have to provide all the supporting Jars for the application to run on our servers.
+This is not good when deploying an application (e.g., a website), since we have to provide all the supporting Jars for the application to run on our servers.
 That is why people come up with the idea of *fat Jars*: Jar archives that contain our classes and third-party classes.

 We can create a fat Jar for our HelloWorld application manually.
 To do so, we need to: